1

 If you're just starting your investment journey, choosing the right trading app can make a big difference.
 Here are the main factors to keep in mind:

-- Security & regulation: Ensure the platform is properly regulated (ideally by UAE authorities like SCA, DFSA, or ADGM, or top-tier global regulators).
+• Security & regulation: Ensure the platform is properly regulated (ideally by UAE authorities like the CMA, DFSA, or ADGM, or top-tier global regulators).
 Regulated brokers must follow strict rules to protect your money.
 For instance, they are required to keep client funds segregated from their own accounts.
 This means even if the broker has financial trouble, your assets are safeguarded.

 Conclusion